 In August 2015, Grace installed its second Vicar.
 Vicar Jacob J. Eichers was a student at Concordia Theological Seminary in Fort Wayne, Indiana.
 He is from Grafton, Wisconsin, and his wife, Kara, is from Beaver Dam, Wisconsin.
 He has been called to serve as Pastor of Faith Lutheran Church in La Crosse, Wisconsin.

 In September 2017, Pastor Poppe retired and became Pastor Emeritus after thirty-four years of ministry at Grace.

 On September 10, 2017, Pastor Brian T. Crane was installed as Administrative Pastor.

 On February 25, 2018, the Voters’ Assembly approved the construction of an elevator addition to provide accessibility to all three floors of our church building.
 Construction on this project began April 30, 2018.
-We hope to have the project completed by November 2018.
+The elevator addition was dedicated on February 3, 2019.